 In addition, a female worker in Oregon may also take an extra three months’ leave for any issue related to childbirth or pregnancy that has disabled the employee.

-Moreover, an employee may take leave under the Oregon family leave laws or FMLA and is allowed to choose the one that provides the greater benefit.
+Moreover, an employee may take leave under the Oregon family leave laws or Family and Medical Leave Act (FMLA) and is allowed to choose the one that provides the greater benefit.

 An employee returning from leave must be returned to the same or an equivalent job without loss of seniority.